Home » Cause » Let’s Break Free From Plastic Pollution

 Why support the bill?

-The bill’s actions would reduce wildlife encounters with plastics and our waste products from ingesting it and being entangled in it.
+The bill’s actions would reduce wildlife encounters with plastics, from ingesting it and being entangled in it.

 The bill will stop plastics and dyes from paper products from getting into waterways, which can then seep into groundwater and drinking water.
-The prevention of plastic pollution will make the places we care about cleaner, safer, and more attractive.
+Preventing plastic pollution will make the places we care about cleaner, safer, and more attractive.

 A Marine Debris team member disentangling a Laysan Albatross chick